chef/supermarket/README.md

 There are also some project artifacts such as planning docs, wireframes, recorded demos, and team retrospectives in a [public Google Drive folder](https://drive.google.com/a/cramerdev.com/#folders/0B6WV7Qy0ZCUfbFFPNG9CejExUW8).

 If you have questions, feature ideas, or other suggestions, please [create a Github Issue](https://github.com/opscode/supermarket/issues?state=open) and we'll respond in a timely manner.
+If you include the "Feature", "Enhancement", or "Bug" labels when creating a new issue, a Pivotal Tracker story will be automatically created in the icebox.

 Continuous Integration